 4. Reduces Corrosion

-Because the hood protects the top of the engine, you need a splash shield underneath to keep it safe from that angle.
+While the hood protects the top of the engine, you need a splash shield underneath to keep it safe from that angle.
 As you drive across wet or snowy roads, the moisture won’t end up inside the engine, ensuring that it lasts as long as possible.

 5. Catches leaking fluids